 CONTRACT AND PAYMENT

-We let you sign a contract with and make payments to a legal entity in a convenient jurisdiction using whatever currency is best for you (USD, EUR, HKD, or RUB).
+We let you sign a contract with and make payments to a legal entity in a convenient jurisdiction using whatever currency is best for you (USD, EUR, HKD, GBP).
 Since we’re used to working on projects coming to us from around the world, all documents are signed electronically.

 LOCALIZATION PRICING EXAMPLES

 Here are a few examples that will give you an idea of how we come up with the pricing for different localization projects.

 SMALL GAME UPDATE (WITH THE COMPLETE GAME TEXT LOCALIZED PREVIOUSLY)

 - Language pairs: English to Simplified Chinese, Japanese, and Korean (CJK).

 - Extras: none.